MyrikLD/logReader/README.md

 # LogReader

-PyQt5 programm for parse and reading any log file
+PyQt5 programm for parsing and reading any log file

 ![Preview](docs/preview.png)